 The clinical trial industry in the Asia Pacific region is growing in multiples over the past few years.
 A report expects the revenue to increase at a 20% compound annual growth rate (CAGR) from 2016 to 2021 compared with the rest of the world’s 11.4% CAGR (see ref.
 6).
 This growth is evident, particularly in countries like Australia and India, which also have a major share of the business.

 - This turnaround is due to large patient naive, faster completion rates, and cost-saving,

 - Compared to the high per-patient cost in the United States, the Asia-pacific countries are considerably low-cost regions.
 Even Australia, which is often considered a western country, offers considerable cost-advantage compared to the USA.

 - On the other hand, however, there are regulatory concerns surrounding developing nations.

 - Despite this challenge, the experts expect APAC to emerge as the fastest-growing regional market due to the rapidly increasing prevalence of therapeutic and chronic diseases like diabetes, infectious diseases, and cardiovascular diseases.

 The Middle East and African CROs

-The size of the middle east African clinical trial market was valued at USD $1.36 and projected to reach USD $1.96 by 2024 at a CAGR of 7.55% during the period of 2019-2024.
-This a great opportunity for regional CROs which are small and mid-sized CROs.
+The size of the middle east African clinical trial market was valued at USD 1.36 and projected to reach USD 1.96 by 2024 at a CAGR of 7.55% from 2019 to 2024.
+This is a great opportunity for regional CROs which are small and mid-sized.
 Emerging potential, advanced technology and upgrading of the workforce to a highly skilled and qualified one make these countries the choice for many pharmaceutical companies.